openvinotoolkit/openvino/docs/articles_en/documentation/legacy-features/transition-legacy-conversion-api/legacy-conversion-api/[legacy]-supported-model-formats/[legacy]-conversion-tutorials/convert-tensorflow-language-1b.rst

 .. meta::
    :description: Learn how to convert a TensorFlow Language
                  Model on One Billion Word Benchmark to the OpenVINO Intermediate Representation.

 .. danger::

    The code described here has been **deprecated!** Do not use it to avoid working with a legacy solution.
 It will be kept for some time to ensure backwards compatibility, but **you should not use** it in contemporary applications.

    This guide describes a deprecated conversion method.
-The guide on the new and recommended method can be found in the :doc:`Python ../../../../../../learn-openvino/interactive-tutorials-python <../../../../../../learn-openvino/interactive-tutorials-python>`.
+The guide on the new and recommended method can be found in the :doc:`Python tutorials <../../../../../../learn-openvino/interactive-tutorials-python>`.

 Downloading a Pre-trained Language Model on One Billion Word Benchmark
 ######################################################################